Application Deadline for Fall 2015 Admission: January 2, 2015

 - Clips/Writing Samples (uploaded to the online application)

 Three samples of work are required.
 Two samples must be written samples and one of the three required samples may be an audio or video file.
 If you don’t have any audio/video samples to submit, then all three samples may be written pieces.
 Work samples must be non-fiction and can include published news clips, academic papers, or unpublished writing (a maximum of five pages for each written work sample).
 Audio/Video files must be submitted via web link listed on the online application that directs the committee to a site where you have hosted your work.
+To upload your writing samples: If your samples are all written, then they need to be put into PDF form and loaded as one file with clear delineation between the samples.
+If one is a non-written sample (you are required to have two written), then there is a field to allow you to post URL’s to where those non-written (audio or video) samples are hosted.

 - Supplemental Admissions Application Form (All applicants must complete this form)